720kb/BitNFC/README.md

 - Ability to Copy (Clone the tag) (Backup)
 - Settings > Denominations (other than millibits: BTCs, bits)
 - Settings > Export private key
+- support for other cryptocurrencies
+- whitelabel version
+- BIP38 version
+- HD Wallet version
+- embed link to url as other NFC record or dedicated url like bitnfc:// or bitcoin://import/pvtkey
+- integrate qr.js library
+- scan qr code to send payment
+- export private key via SMS !!! <<<< **this is awesome**
+- use password protected nfc tokens
+- use BIP38 password protected private keys
+- embed the link for the app
+- copy tag (clone tag)
+- you name one!
+- many more features!!!

 ## Development